jmartinesp/SwissKnife/README.md

 ## License

-SwissKnife is licensed under Apache v2 License, which means that is Open Source and free to use and modify.
+SwissKnife is licensed under Apache v2 License, which means that it is Open Source and free to use and modify.

 ```
 Copyright 2014 Jorge Martín Espinosa (Arasthel)